srijani07/js-loan-calculator/README.md

 # js-loan-calculator
-Calculate loan amount to be repaid (including months to repay and interest rate).
-Built using HTML, CSS, Bootstrap and vanillaJS.
+Calculate the monthly EMI for a given amount, rate of interest, and tenure.
+Built using HTML, CSS, Bootstrap, and vanillaJS.